mecid/mecid.github.io/_posts/2019-09-25-redux-like-state-container-in-swiftui-part2.md

 ```

 #### Conclusion
-Today we talked about two important strategies which we should use during app development using *Redux-like* state containers in *SwiftUI*.
+Today we talked about two important strategies which we should use during app development using *Redux-like* state containers in SwiftUI.
 Both normalization and composition keep our app state simple and maintainable.
 I hope you enjoy the post.
 Feel free to follow me on [Twitter](https://twitter.com/mecid) and ask your questions related to this post.
 Thanks for reading and see you next week!

 1. [Redux-like state container in SwiftUI.
 Basics](/2019/09/18/redux-like-state-container-in-swiftui/)
 2. Redux-like state container in SwiftUI.
 Best practices